 It’s not officially spring in Turkey until the tulips start to bloom… and of course, in Istanbul, this means the beginning of the annual Tulip Festival.
 Many people associate tulips with the Dutch, but they were actually exported there from Turkey during the time of the Ottoman Empire.
 You can see tulips on pottery and textile design going back centuries and you may even recognize the shape from the many tulip-shaped glasses of cay (tea) you’ll consume when you visit Turkey.
-Make sure to visit thecomfytraveler.com before you leave to see all the amazing gear you can use for your travels including a variety of sheepskin pillows and a nursing pillow for your baby.
+Make sure to visit thecomfytraveler.com before you leave to see all the amazing gear you can use for your travels including a variety of sheepskin pillows and a nursing pillow for your baby, you need to be careful when choosing what to buy your one year old when it comes to toys for traveling trips.
 Each year in Istanbul, millions of bulbs in over 160 varieties of tulips are planted in parks around the city to celebrate the beginning of spring.
 The most famous of these is in Emirgan Park, up the Bosphorus:

 Istanbul Tulip Festival 2017

 More information on the city’s Tulip Festival Website – if you can’t read the Turkish, you can simply admire the beautiful photos!